luisfg10/Data-Analysis-Sample-Case-Study/README.md

 # Data-Analysis-Sample-Case-Study
 This is a sample data analysis study I completed on my own as training using Python in conjunction with SQL.
 The data is open access, and the case problem was completely hypothetical.
+If you want to check the whole project, I recommend you start by Case Study Report.pdf, then head to methodology.ipynb for the more technical code.
+Be warned some cells may take several minutes to run, depending on your computer´s processing capabilites.
+Lastly, you can check the results in Visualizations.pdf or you can head over to https://public.tableau.com/app/profile/luis.gonzalez6272/viz/Divvypublicdata2022/top_stations for an interactive visualization of the Chicago bike shar locations.
 I hope the code and results obtained may aid someone on their own data analysis journey.
+Cheers.